 Spain has a good reputation for medical health care and has an ample number of hospitals and clinics for treatment as well as very good emergency services.
 Minor ailments are usually treated by private doctors, either at their assigned clinic, or, if necessary, at home.
 Some doctors still make house calls.
 Qualified pharmacists can also offer medical advice or prescribe over-the-counter remedies in the case of minor ailments.
 During your orientation period, you will receive more information about medical, dental, and eye care in Málaga.

-In Málaga, students live with local families in the city of Málaga and its surrounding neighborhoods.
+In Málaga, students live with local families.
 Many of these families have hosted Dickinson students for several years.
-The college and the students deeply value the relationships we have with these families who open their homes to our students every semester.
-Not only will students observe invaluable insight into daily Spanish life and culture, they are also fully-immersed in the language while inside the home.
+The college and the students deeply value the relationships we have with these families who open their homes to our students.
+Not only will students gain invaluable insight into daily Spanish life and culture, they are also fully immersed in the language while inside the home.

-Full details about your homestay family will be sent to you from the Resident Director as soon as it becomes available; you may not receive this information until closer to your departure flight.
-If you find out earlier during the break, many students chose to contact with a short letter to their host families ahead of time to introduce themselves.
+Full details about your homestay family will be sent to you from the Resident Director as soon as they become available, but this may not come until shortly before your departure.
+If you find out earlier, many students choose to introduce themselves with a short letter to the host family.

-Your homestay family will provide three meals a day to you.
-If, for example, you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
-Also, if you plan to eat out for dinner or lunch, please be courteous to your family and let them know that you will not be there for that meal.
+Your homestay family will provide three meals a day.
+If you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
+Also, if you plan to eat out, please be courteous to your family and let them know that you will not be there for that meal.

-Your homestay family will provide laundry services to you.
+Your homestay family will provide laundry services.
 Some homestay families will do your laundry; others will allow you to use their washer/dryer so that you can do your own.
-You can discuss these preferences with your family.
+Discuss these preferences with your family.

-Spaniards usually do not have friends over to the house, as they will meet up at cafés or restaurants.
-If you would like to have a friend over, you will need to first ask your family if this is acceptable.
+Spaniards usually do not have friends over to the house; they will meet at cafés or restaurants.
+If you would like to have a friend over, first ask your family if this is acceptable.
 Keep in mind that this friend should not stay long or too late into the evening, nor over mealtimes.
-Some families may not allow friends of the opposite gender to visit.
+Some families may not allow friends of the opposite sex to visit.

-If there is an issue with an aspect of your housing arrangement, it is always best to try to resolve this first with the family.
-Many times simply addressing an issue with the family is the best way to create a positive change.
-You are encouraged to talk to your Resident Director if there is an on-going problem and he/she will be happy to talk to the family or mediate a conversation.
+If there is an issue with an aspect of your housing, it is always best to try to resolve this first with the family.
+Talk to your Resident Director if there is an on-going problem and he/she will talk to the family or mediate a conversation.

 Academic-year students have the opportunity in the spring semester to do an internship in a local firm or institution where they are immersed in the daily working environment of the city.
 In recent years students have interned in many fields of interest, including fine arts, literature, journalism, multiculturalism, translation, tourism, economics, international business, social services, hotel and restaurant management, veterinary medicine, pre-school child care, primary and secondary education, politics, government, economics and law.